workhappy27/AI/Prompt_Engineering_Deep_Dive/2_2_Promt_engineering_Framework.md

 #### Guidance
  - Guidance is a framework for controlling LLMs, it allows users to constrain generation (with regex and CFGs) as well as to interleave control (conditional, loops) and generation seamlessly.

+#### GPT-Prompt_Engineer
+ - It is a github that introduced more structured experimatation to prompt engineering, essentially allowing the user to generate, test and rank their prompts.